 it no longer sustains a continuous stratus deck,

-sliding low into curtain walls,
+raptly sliding low into curtain-walls,

-moving pictures a quarter mile away,
+moving pictures a quarter-mile away,

 apostles to the heliosphere’s aware.

-the fog is already in—its nearness inaugural,
+the fog’s already in, its nearness inaugural,

-Pacific proximity superimposed to lithosphere.
+Pacific proximity pressed to the lithosphere.

 The sun still shining on and on,